canorve/EllipSect/README.rst

 --------------

-For linux, just run ellipsect in the command line:
+For Linux or Mac, just run ellipsect in the command line:

 ::